tarcinapp/entity-persistence-gateway/readme.md

   <img src="./doc/img/request-response.png" alt="Sample request and response">
 </p>

 **Note:** The client's authorization to create an entity, the fields that user can specify, and the fields returned in the response body may vary based on the user's role.
 The values of managed fields such as `visibility`, `idempotencyKey`, `validFromDateTime`, and `validUntilDateTime` can also be adjusted according to the user's role and the system's configuration.
+See [Field Masking](#field-masking).

 **Note**: Endpoints can be configured with arbitrary values within the gateway component.
 For example, `/books` can be used for records with `kind: book`, and the field `kind` can be completely omitted from the API interaction.
+See [Routing by Kind Configuration](#routing-by-kind-configuration).

 # Entity Persistence Gateway in Detail
 Serving as a reverse proxy to each endpoint defined by the Entity Persistence Service, it channels incoming requests to their respective destinations.
 This enables the Entity Persistence Gateway to efficiently manage API traffic, enforce security policies, and direct responses back to the requesting clients.
 It ensures that clients interact with the Entity Persistence Service in a secure and controlled manner, serving as a crucial security and routing layer for your application.